 CA: Then, is it possible to find open source projects on computer vision for example?
 And are there support communities that can help someone access this type of knowledge?

-AR: Yes, of course, there are several universities leading this area, among them the University of California Berkeley, Carnegie Mellon, Imperial College in London and all of them already have research groups on computer vision.
-They publish an article, the work they did, the code next to it and a forum.
+AR: Yes, of course, there are several universities leading this area, among them, the University of California Berkeley, Carnegie Mellon, Imperial College in London, and all of them already have research groups on computer vision.
+They publish an article, the work they did, the code next to it, and a forum.
 If it is not working for example, then you can write on the forum, this community is also very friendly, and they are always making sure that all goes well and moving forward, they respond quickly if something is not working well.
-That I believe is without a doubt the main reason why artificial intelligence has change so much in the last five years.
+That I believe is without a doubt the main reason why artificial intelligence has changed so much in the last five years.

 CA: Andres, thank you very much for been with us here in Colombian Accents.
 Finally, what type of skills would you recommend students nowadays to learn, to students from secondary for example, who may be interested in studying and working on projects as relevant and important as artificial intelligence?

 AR: Well, I’m going to paraphrase Pablo a little, the first time that I talked to him he told me that to work in this area one needs three things, first to know English, to like, and know mathematics and third, programming.
 If you have those three, even at low levels, welcome on board.
 If you really think about it from the school you can start building these three.
 English at school, even if some schools are not bilingual like the one I attended, though I think my bases are already strong.
 Mathematics, it is very important to know mathematics in this area, if you don’t like it, it would be a good idea to do so, if you like this area.
 Programming, a lot of schools already teach programming even if it is simple code, there are lots of programming language codes and tutorials on the Internet.
 You can find several free courses on Coursera and edX.org many of those courses are free.
 You register and you follow the course weekly.
 Today knowing these three things is fundamental for this area.